5 Beautiful & Accessible Waterfalls in the Yorkshire Dales

 Love walking across the rolling hills and mountains?
 Then you’ll love the Yorkshire Dales.
 If you’re not much of a walker like me, there is still so much you can see without breaking a sweat, especially the waterfalls in the Yorkshire Dales.

 This post contains affiliate links.
-I receive a small commission if you use these links.
-It doesn’t cost you any extra, and it helps me maintain this site.
+If you use these links, I receive a small commission.
+It doesn’t cost you anything extra, and it helps me maintain this site.
 Thank you.

-If you are travelling around the United Kingdom, the best way is by car.
-Not only do you get to see more but you will find more hidden gems that the average traveller doesn’t see.
+If you plan on travelling around the UK, the best way to get around is by car.
+You get to see more, but you will find hidden gems the average traveller doesn’t see.

 Need A Car?

-If you want to book a car, you can try using one of these car rental websites, EconomyBookings.com, DiscoverCars, Expedia or RentalCars.
+If you want to book a car, you can use one of these rental websites: EconomyBookings.com, DiscoverCars or Expedia.

 Need Accommodation?

-Try using these accommodation websites to find a comfortable place to sleep after your day exploring, Booking.com, Agoda and Expedia.
+Try using these accommodation websites: Booking.com, Agoda and Expedia to find a comfortable place to sleep after your day of exploring.

 Subscribe to my blog and keep up-to-date as I provide more information on my experiences travelling.